h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  Minor changes in histogramming logic for some corner cases
 -  By default, DRF builds half as many trees for binomial problems, similar to GBM: it uses a single tree to estimate class 0 (probability "p0"), and then computes the probability of class 0 as :math:`1.0 - p0`.
 For multiclass problems, a tree is used to estimate the probability of each class separately.

-There was some code cleanup and refactoring to support the following
+There was some code cleanup and refactoring to support the following features:
-features:

 -  Per-row observation weights
--  Per-row offsets
 -  N-fold cross-validation

 DRF no longer has a special-cased histogram for classification (class